Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Conclusion

 \section{Conclusion}

-In this work, we introduce a novel online learning framework, contextual queueing bandits with MNL feedback (CQB-MNL), for joint LLM routing and scheduling.
-This framework is specifically designed for practical settings where user dissatisfaction triggers retrials and explicit feedback is unavailable.
-We propose anytime CQB (ACQB), which guarantees both a sublinear cumulative regret and a decaying queue length regret bound.
-By leveraging time-decaying exploration probability, ACQB avoids dependence on time horizon or traffic slackness parameter, balancing sufficient learning while maintaining queue stability.
-Finally, we further enhance practicality via disjoint parameterization and query embedding refinement using contrastive learning (ACQB-CL), as validated by our experiments.
+In this work, we introduce contextual queueing bandits with MNL feedback (CQB-MNL), an online learning framework for joint LLM routing and scheduling from user retrials.
+We propose anytime CQB (ACQB), which achieves sublinear cumulative regret and decaying queue length regret without prior knowledge of the time horizon or the traffic slackness parameter.
+To make the method practical for heterogeneous LLMs, we use disjoint parameterization and refine query embeddings through contrastive learning.
+Experiments on synthetic data, offline routing datasets, and real user conversation logs show that ACQB improves routing, scheduling, and queue stability against online and offline-trained baselines.
+Our feedback model focuses on retrials captured through the MNL outside option; extending the model to richer retrial mechanisms involving latency, interface design, reformulation effort, and user patience is an important direction for future work.

-\section{Related Work}
+\section{Related work}

 \para{LLM routing and scheduling} LLM routing selects models to balance quality and cost, while LLM scheduling determines the service order of pending requests to minimize latency.
 Although substantial research has relied on supervised learning with offline datasets, such as \citet{ong2024routellm,feng2024graphrouter,lu2024routing,somerstep2025carrot} for routing and \citet{fu2024efficient,shahout2024don,yang2025justitia} for scheduling, recent works have emerged that utilize online learning to address the high costs of offline annotation and the non-stationarity of real-world environments \citep{mohammadshahi2024routoo,wu2025efficient,chiang2025llm,jitkrittum2025universal,jaillet2025online,ao2025optimizing}.
 However, these methods neglect the interactive nature of LLMs, either ignoring congestion caused by retrials or disrupting user experience by requiring explicit feedback.